sparvu/vmcloner/README.md

-# Xenbuilder README
+# VMCloner README

 ## Overview

-Xenbuilder is a script designed to help you create, start, stop and delete mass numbers of xen VM's.
+vmcloner is a script designed to help you create, start, stop and delete mass numbers of virtual machines, Xen or KVM based.
 It is 'mostly automated', meaning that you have to do the groundwork first, and then your server will work with this script with minimal interference.

 It is written in perl and makes extensive use of perl modules where available, and system calls where not.

 This readme file is designed to be read on github.
 It is written using github's own flavour of markdown.

 ## default paths

-* base is _/opt/xenbuilder_
+* base is _/opt/vmcloner_
 * subdirectories:

 <TABLE>